inferno986return/python-pcep/Module2.md

 def modulo(x, y):
-    z = x // y # Divide as usual, but force an integer m = z * y # Multiply the quotient by the divisor r = x - m # Subtract the dividend1 to find remainder return r
+    z = x // y # Divide as usual, but force an integer m = z * y # Multiply the quotient by the divisor r = x - m # Subtract the dividend to find remainder return r

 x = int(input("x: "))